Pea Leaves Turning Yellow | Top 6 Causes and Solutions

 5. Underwatering

 Underwatering can cause your pea leaves to turn yellow.
-Peas growing in sandy soil can dry out quickly.
-Unseasonal hot weather can dry peas grown in full sun quickly causing the leaves to turn yellow and then brown.
-These are great winter plants but if you get a sudden hot spell, make sure you add extra water to keep the peas happy.
+Peas growing in sandy soil can also dry out quickly as the soil is unable to hold the water for long.
+Unseasonal hot weather can lead to a lack of water for your pea plants, causing the leaves to turn yellow and then brown.
+These are great cool weather plants but if you get a sudden hot spell, make sure you add extra water to keep the peas happy.
+A little water regularly is a good way to keep them happy if the weather warms up.

 These pea leaves have started to turn yellow when the plant was allowed to dry out.